AllenInstitute/sonata/docs/SONATA_DEVELOPER_GUIDE.md

 The default behaviour is for simulators to produce spike data (a series of gid, timestamp pairs).
-By default the name of the file is "spikes.h5" and it is written to <output_dir>.
+By default the name of the file is "spikes.h5" and it is written to "output_dir".
 The name of the output file for spikes can be configured with the optional attribute "spikes_file" (using a relative or absolute path in spikes_file has undefined behaviour)